ToyZeynep/WeatherRx/README.md

 - Repeated code blocks recommended for clean coding are combined in flexible methods
 - The operations to be done on the project created on Git are divided into branches and the project is completed over the branches
 - Care was taken to ensure that in-app method and variable naming are in English and comprehensible
+- Keeping and processing data in local memory with RealmSwift library

 ## Used Methods and Libraries <a name="UsedMethodsandLibraries"></a>
 - [Alamofire](https://github.com/Alamofire/Alamofire)